ProfessionalsAriel J. Deckelbaum

 Awards and Recognitions

 Ariel is recognized as a leading M&A lawyer by Chambers USA, Chambers Global and a recommended practitioner in both “M&A: Large Deals ($1BN+)” and “Media and Entertainment” by The Legal 500.
 In addition to his M&A work, Ariel has been recognized as a top lawyer by Chambers High Net Worth for his experience in “Family Offices & Funds Structuring.”
-He was recognized in Variety’s 2018 “Legal Impact Report,” and previously in its 2016 “Dealmakers Impact Report,” which both spotlight the top lawyers in the entertainment industry.
+He was recognized in Variety’s 2021, 2020 and 2018 “Legal Impact Report,” and previously in its 2016 “Dealmakers Impact Report,” which both spotlight the top lawyers in the entertainment industry.
 He has been named by BTI Consulting Group Inc. as a “Client Service All-Star,” an award that identifies attorneys that are “not just great—but head and shoulders above the rest as defined solely by clients.”
 In 2015, Ariel was one of only 11 attorneys named a Mergers & Acquisitions MVP by Law360.
 In 2010, Ariel was recognized as one of Crain’s “40 Under 40,” a list of a “dynamic group of New Yorkers who have excelled in their respective fields.”